Cairi-S/tom-poulson/README.md

 **COLOR SCHEME**

 The three main colours I am proposing are:
-- Off white - reflects the refined style expected from a classical musician.
+- Off white (HEX #f5f5f5) - reflects the refined style expected from a classical musician.
-- Dark gray  - reflects the refined style expected from a classical musician.
+- Dark gray (HEX #333)  - reflects the refined style expected from a classical musician.
-- Maroon - adds a splash of color and ties in with a color on the home page hero image.
+- Maroon (HEX #4C1130) - adds a splash of color and ties in with a color on the home page hero image.

 **FONTS**